 The goal of the Murrieta Valley Unified School District Staff Development Program is to improve the quality of classroom instruction by increasing the skills and competence of all teachers, thereby improving educational opportunities for the district's students.

-These programs operate under the auspices of the Peer Assistance and Review Joint Committee, a seven-member panel composed of three district administrators and four Murrieta Teacher Association representatives.
+These programs operate under the auspices of the Peer Assistance and Review (PAR) Joint Committee, a seven-member panel composed of three district administrators and four Murrieta Teacher Association representatives.

-The Peer Assistance and Review Committee is expanded to thirteen members quarterly and serves as the district’s BTSA Induction Advisory Committee.
+The Peer Assistance and Review Committee is expanded to thirteen members quarterly and serves as the district’s Teacher Induction Advisory Committee.
 The committee’s purpose is to oversee the district’s state accredited Induction program.
-The California Commission for Teacher Credentialing has approved the district’s plan, enabling new teachers with a preliminary 2042 credential to clear their credential over a two-year period.
+The California Commission for Teacher Credentialing has approved the district’s plan, enabling new teachers with a preliminary credential to clear their credential over a two-year period.

-In addition to the identified Peer Assistance and Review Joint Committee members, the BTSA Induction Advisory Committee non-voting members include:
+In addition to the identified Peer Assistance and Review Joint Committee members above, the additional members include:

 Teacher Induction Advisory Committee non-voting members

 If you have any questions or concerns regarding professional development, please contact Sean McCarthy at 951-696-1600 Ext.
 1280 or Erica Franklin at Ext.
 1028.